Route of administration: Parenteral route

-Topical
+Topical route

 The definition of the topical route of administration sometimes states that both the application location and the pharmacodynamic effect thereof is local.

 In other cases, topical is defined as applied to a localized area of the body or to the surface of a body part regardless of the location of the effect.
 By this definition, topical administration also includes transdermal application, where the substance is administered onto the skin but is absorbed into the body to attain systemic distribution.

 If defined strictly as having local effect, the topical route of administration can also include enteral administration of medications that are poorly absorbable by the gastrointestinal tract.
-One such medication is the antibiotic vancomycin, which cannot be absorbed in the gastrointestinal tract and is used orally only as a treatment for Clostridium difficile colitis.
+One such medication is the antibiotic vancomycin, which cannot be absorbed in the gastrointestinal tract and is used orally only as a treatment for Clostridioides difficile colitis.

 Choice of routes

-The reason for choice of routes of drug administration are governing by various factors:
+The choice of routes of drug administration is governed by various factors: